 - Reheat in the microwave, oven or skillet.

-- Leftover butternut squash would make a perfect addition to a soup or salad.
+- Leftovers would make a perfect addition to a butternut squash soup or salad.
 Or you can blend it and use it as a ravioli filling.

 - Air Fryer Broccoli